chhaymatt/employeeCreator/README.md

 ## Known issues

--   getMonthFromValue function no longer returns undefined if parameter is a number less than 1 or greater than 12
--   Unable to check if startDate or finishDate is a valid date (e.g. 2023-02-30)
+-   All date inputs become red if there is an error with `checkDates` e.g. missing inputs, valid start or finish date, start date must be before finish date

 ---